The Game Awards: The Game Awards

+Shows

 Process

 The Game Awards has an advisory committee which includes representatives from hardware manufacturers Microsoft, Sony, Nintendo, and AMD, along with several game publishers.
-This committee selects around thirty influential video game news organizations that are able to nominate and subsequently vote on the video games in several categories.
+This committee selects game news organizations that are able to nominate and subsequently vote on the video games in several categories.
 The advisory committee otherwise does not participate in the nomination or voting process.
 During the nomination round, each of the news outlets provides a list of games in several categories; games for the esports-related categories are chosen by a specific subset of these outlets.
 The committee compiles the nominations and selects the most-nominated games for voting by these same outlets.
 Prior to 2017, there were 28 industry experts and representatives that selected the winners, while the awards from 2017 onwards have used over 50 such experts.
 In 2019, non-English media publications were added to the jury.
+As of 2024, there are over one hundred media publications around the world that were chosen as juries.
 Winners are determined by a blended vote between the voting jury (90%) and public fan voting (10%) via social platforms and the show's website.

 Generally, only games released before a specific date in November are eligible for being nominated in the year's awards.
 As the jury must make their nominations in the weeks prior to this date, this may leave some anticipated games that are scheduled for release just before that date to be underrepresented in the nominations, since the jury must go by pre-release review copies and not the final version.
 Any games releasing after the November deadline (which varies every year) are eligible for the next year's ceremony.

-Criticism

-Commentators have criticized the Game Awards for being overly promotional and commercialized.
-The ratio of time spent on honoring awards winners compared to advertisements for upcoming games is a common point of criticism.
-After news of Activision Blizzard's sexual misconduct scandal broke, Keighley opened the 2021 awards show with a statement denouncing abuse in the industry.
-The statement was criticized for failing to refer to Activision Blizzard by name and appearing to be designed to preserve "valuable industry relationships" over taking a more meaningful stance.
-The incident raised questions about the show's close relationship with the industry and unwillingness to paint business partners in a bad light.
+Game expansions, seasonal content, downloadable content, remakes, and remasters are also eligible across all award categories.